vmatresu/viralclipai/README.md

 - Ensure `GEMINI_API_KEY` environment variable is set
 - Check your Google AI Studio account for API access

-**"Video download failed"**
+**"Transcript fetch failed"**

 - Verify YouTube URL is valid and accessible
+- Ensure Node is available for the youtubei.js transcript tool (worker image bundles it)
-- Check yt-dlp is available in system PATH
+- Check yt-dlp is available in system PATH for fallback

 **"Processing timeout"**